Victor company plays role in world-wide study, seeking to improve Alzheimer’s detection

 Their role is to provide cognitive tests that will be compared to nine other forms of testing in the study, including blood and digital biomarker tests, PET scans, and traditional cognitive assessments.

-The study aims to determine which test, or combination of tests, is most effective at detecting Alzheimer’s.
+The study aims to determine which test, or combination of tests, is most effective at helping to detect Alzheimer’s.

 Tom O’Neill is the CEO of Cognivue, and says earlier intervention is a big part of the research, not just the diagnoses.